matthewy0987/COMM2216_SlackDocs/docs/index.md

 # Introduction
 Welcome! 👋 This document will guide you through the use of three slack function/features on the website version of slack.
 Slack is a communication platform usually used in businesses to exchange messages and files to individuals or to a group.
-Slack also supports voice and video calls.(adononation) The aim is to provide a step by step guide with visual aid(pictures? keep simple mayhaps?)  to complete tasks that give insight on these features.
+Slack also supports voice and video calls.
+The aim is to provide a step by step guide with pictures to complete tasks that give insight on these features.

 ## Intended users
 This user guide is targeted towards:

 * users with no experience with slack
-* day 1 CST student
+* student using Slack for school
-* no programming experience
+* no higher technical expereince`*`

 ## Prerequisites
 This guide assumes the following:

-* users know how to use the file explorer
+* Users know how to use the file explorer.
-* is using windows
+* Users are using windows.
-* has a slack account
+* Users have a slack account.
-* in a server
+* Users are in a Slack workspace.
-* comfortable navigating websites
+* Users are comfortable navigating websites`*`
-* using google chrome
+* Users are using google chrome.
-* has a way to record audio (microphone, webcam with microphone)
+* Users have access to a microphone.

 ## Technology requirements
 * has a browser available
 * access to internet
+* using the website version of slack

 ## Typographical Conventions